Follow the steps below to configure a service so as to push related alert data from Sensu Go onto Squadcast.

 Squadcast will then process this information to create incidents for this service as per your preferences.

-Select Sensu Go from Alert Source drop down and copy the Webhook URL shown.
+(2) Search for Sensu Go from the Alert Source drop-down and copy the Webhook URL

 If you’re using sensuctl 5.13 with Sensu Backend 5.13 or later, you can use the following command to add the asset: